exosite-labs/pyonep/README.md

 Migrating to 0.8.0
 ------------------

-Version 0.8.0 includes some breaking changes to provision module API that will require changing applications.
-By following this guide these changes should not be too difficult.
+Version 0.8.0 includes some breaking changes to provision module API to provide more consistent return values and error information.
+To migrate an existing application to pyonep 0.8.0 you will need to make a few changes to the way functions are called.

 - Previously, methods in provision module either returned a.) `True` (success) or `False` (failure) or b.) `<response body string>` (success) or `None` (failure).
 HTTP response details (e.g. status code) were not available to the caller without turning on logging and parsing stdout.
 With 0.8.0 all methods return a `ProvisionResponse` object with the following properties:

-    - `ProvisionResponse.body` the response body, a string.
+    - `ProvisionResponse.body` is the response body, a string.
 The contents of this depend on the specific call, and may be of length 0.
 See [provision API documentation](https://github.com/exosite/api/tree/master/provision) for details.
-    - `ProvisionResponse.status` the HTTP status code
+    - `ProvisionResponse.status` is the HTTP status code
     - `ProvisionResponse.isok` is a boolean representing whether the call succeeded (i.e. if the status code is < 400)

 - Previously all exceptions associated with a call were being caught but not rethrown.
 With 0.8.0, HTTP exceptions are thrown to the caller.
 For example, if no connection is available, previously this would have written a message to the log and returned `None`.
 Now, a subclass of [`HTTPException`](http://docs.python.org/2/library/httplib.html#httplib.HTTPException) is thrown to the caller.
 This allows the caller to take appropriate action based on exactly what happened.